Redirecting assembly versions

 You can manually edit the app configuration file to resolve assembly issues.
 For example, if a vendor might release a newer version of an assembly that your app uses without supplying a publisher policy, because they do not guarantee backward compatibility, you can direct your app to use the newer version of the assembly by putting assembly binding information in your app's configuration file as follows.

-Starting with Visual Studio 2013, new desktop apps that target the .NET Framework 4.5.1 use automatic binding redirection.
+When you create a desktop app in Visual Studio that targets .NET Framework 4.5.1 or a later version, the app uses automatic binding redirection.
 This means that if two components reference different versions of the same strong-named assembly, the runtime automatically adds a binding redirection to the newer version of the assembly in the output app configuration (app.config) file.
 This redirection overrides the assembly unification that might otherwise take place.
 The source app.config file is not modified.
 For example, let's say that your app directly references an out-of-band .NET Framework component but uses a third-party library that targets an older version of the same component.
 When you compile the app, the output app configuration file is modified to contain a binding redirection to the newer version of the component.
 If you create a web app, you receive a build warning regarding the binding conflict, which in turn, gives you the option to add the necessary binding redirect to the source web configuration file.

-You can enable automatic binding redirection if your app targets older versions of the .NET Framework in Visual Studio 2013.
-You can override this default behavior by providing binding redirection information in the app.config file for any assembly, or turn off the binding redirection feature.
+You can enable automatic binding redirection if your app targets older versions of the .NET Framework.
+You can override this default behavior by providing binding redirection information in the app.config file for any assembly, or by turning off the binding redirection feature.
 For information about how to turn this feature on or off, see How to: Enable and Disable Automatic Binding Redirection.

 You can override publisher policy in the app configuration file if necessary.
 For example, new versions of assemblies that claim to be backward compatible can still break an app.
 If you want to bypass publisher policy, add a <publisherPolicy> element to the <dependentAssembly> element in the app configuration file, and set the apply attribute to no, which overrides any previous yes settings.